Where Are the Most Expensive Chateaux in France?

 However, there are disparities within these regions; the Haute-Savoie beats all records with an average price of over 5,5M euros, while here at MFH, the most popular area is the Loire Valley where the average budget is €1.5M euros.

-In real life, the investment is more substantial since most (if not all) chateaux will require some degree of upgrading or modernising (if not a project), and need to add between 20,000 to 150,000 euros per annum in maintenance and gardening costs, depending on the size of the property, the land and your personal taste.
+In real life, the investment is more substantial since most (if not all) chateaux require some degree of upgrading or modernising (if not a project), and need to add between 20,000 to 150,000 euros per annum in maintenance and gardening costs, depending on the size of the property, the land and your personal taste.

 Back to articles